Thursday, February 14, 2008

 Who's out

-With the advent of tomography, CT scans and DNA very little is left private.
-The naked bodies of ancient king's lay for the most part in the lands where they lived but some journey after their dead.
-Leaving Egypt 140 years ago to house in a Niagara sideshow the mummy was first thought to be none other than Nefertiti herself.
+With the advent of tomography, CT scans, and DNA, very little is left private.
+The naked bodies of ancient kings lay for the most part in the lands where they lived, but some journeyed after their death.
+Leaving Egypt 140 years ago to house in a Niagara sideshow, the mummy was first thought to be none other than Nefertiti herself.
 Museum staff pulled down the covers from her mummy and discovered Nefertiti had a penis.

-These were Aye, Horemheb and Ramesses I. King Ramesses I was the father of King Seti I and grandfather to King Ramesses II both of who's mummies faces are beautifully preserved and resemble that of the hung Nefertiti mummy, and so it was decided that no this is not the old girl but rather it is King Ramesses I.
+These were Aye, Horemheb, and Ramesses I. King Ramesses I was the father of King Seti I and grandfather to King Ramesses II, both of whose mummies' faces are beautifully preserved and resemble that of the hung Nefertiti, and so it was decided that no, this is not the old girl but rather it is King Ramesses I.

 Michael C. Carlos Museum: